dlt-hub/dlt/docs/website/blog/2023-10-16-first-data-warehouse.md

 These foundational practices form the cornerstone of effective data stack governance, ensuring a sturdy structure that grows with your data needs.

-## In Conclusion: A Simple Beginning, A Challenging Growth
+## In Conclusion: a simple beginning, a challenging growth

 Initiating a data warehouse project doesn't have to be an uphill struggle.
 In fact, starting with simplicity can often be the wisest path.